Radialbog9/MinecraftManhunt/README.md

 None of his original source code has been used.

 All credit for the idea goes to Dream.
-His videos are awesome, and you should [check him out](https://www.youtube.com/Dream).
+His Manhunt videos are awesome, and you should [check him out](https://www.youtube.com/Dream).

 ---